julie-andre/Connect4_IA_MinMax/README.md

 # Connect4_IA_MinMax

-Extended version of Connect 4 Game implemented in Python and usign the Mini-Max algorithm with Alpha-beta prunning.
+Extended version of Connect 4 Game implemented in Python and using the Mini-Max algorithm with Alpha-beta pruning.
-It was a class project.
+It was a class project realized in my third year of Bachelor.